isomerpages/dis-dotc/_join-us/Test.md

             <img src="/images/Meet%20the%20Team/moon-member-full.jpg">
             <span class="corpserv">Secretary to Hd DOTC</span>
             <h3>Stephanie Lee</h3>
-					<h6>Connecting vision to opportunity, one partnership at a time.</h6>
+					<h6>Orchestrating chaos into a symphony of productivity, one appointment at a time.</h6>
         </div>
 	</div>